Arctic Arts Summit 2019 - The Arctic as a Laboratory for sustainable art and cultural policy

 The Arctic region is changing rapidly.
 On the one hand, ecological, cultural, social and economical changes pose challenges for well-being and sustainable development and on the other hand, some of the changes also create new possibilities.
 In the Arctic Arts Summit 2019 the challenges and circumstances in the Arctic are seen as 'laboratory' in which sustainable art and cultural policy is developed in collaboration with all of the Arctic counties.
 Artists and representatives of art and cultural policy will discuss the theme and promote circumpolar collaboration.
 The event will be the second Arctic Art Summit: the first one was arranged in Harstad, Norway, in 2017.

 Artists and other actors of art and cultural sector and policy will attend from all of the countries that are members of the Arctic Council: Canada, the Kingdom of Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden and the United States.
 In addition, participants from countries that show interest towards the Arctic matters are invited: representatives of China, Japan and Scotland.
-International journalists will also be invited.
-In total, we expect between 350 and 400 participants to attend the Summit.
+International journalists are also invited.

 The key aim of the Arctic Arts Summit 2019 is to support art and cultural sectors in the circumpolar collaboration.
 We need to recognize, develop and promote sustainable and responsible models of action, long term planning, infrastructure in the creative field and cooperation in education.
 The indigenous art and cultural policy as well as interdisciplinary research on the impact of the art and culture are essential themes of the summit.